decoherer/sidebands/README.md

 # sidebands

-Python notebook to calculate the spectral sidebands in the output of a sinusoidally driven electro-optic phase modulator or Mach Zehnder interferometer.
+Python notebook to calculate the spectral sidebands in the optical output of a sinusoidally driven electro-optic phase modulator or Mach Zehnder interferometer.

 [View notebook on Github](sidebands.ipynb)